-Project Description This project provides funds for the continued rehabilitation of the viaduct, the elevated roadway that
+Project Description This project provides funds for the continued rehabilitation of the viaduct, the elevated roadway that traverses the front of the passenger terminal.
+The work will include related work necessary to maintain the structural integrity of the viaduct.

 Environmental Review This project is a Type II Action and will not require further environmental review.